TJ Friedl Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.25 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.24).

-- The Orioles rank 19th in baseball in home runs given up (92 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (94 total, 1.2 per game).

-- The right-hander's most recent appearance was on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up four hits.
+- The righty's most recent appearance was on Friday against the Seattle Mariners, when he tossed three innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.